rbyers87/port-arthur-squad-plan/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+10/9/2025 next step:
+Need ability to add an officer to another shift.
+To add someone to a shift on the Daily Schedule that is not part of their recurring schedule.
+Also need ability to change the time type for the Officers and Supervisors list as: Regular or Overtime, with default being Regular.